rremple/intervalidus/readme.md

 | △        | a △ b | Symmetric Difference | Valid values in A or B, but not both (from `Data`).                     |
 | \        | a \ b | Difference           | Valid values in A for which nothing is valid in B (from `Data`).        |
 | ≡        | a ≡ b | Equivalence          | Proves two shapes are logically identical (from `Data`).                |

+Like `DataMulti`, `DataMonoid` also provides a `flattenDimension` which does a `collapseDimension` using the monoid `combine` op on intersecting regions in the lower dimension.

 (Note: If you only need to model shapes without any associated values, see `IntervalShape` below for an optimized, pure-geometric alternative.)